Queensland based agtech startup enters final stages of developing GPS smart tracker for cows

 The business is currently testing the reliability of the tags in Australia’s harsh conditions, with the goal of developing an ultra low-power tag that lasts for the duration of an animal’s lifespan.

 Innovation and development

 Ceres Tag does not have its own software and instead collaborates with user interface systems to supply specific animal data, in an effort to provide freedom of choice to farmers who can integrate data into their existing farm management software.

 Recently, the business has been testing a new generation Printed Circuit Board (PCB) that will reduce the size and weight of the tags by approximately 30% from those that are currently shown on their website.
+They have also been working with industrial designers Clandestine Design Group on product design improvements.
 There will be iterative tests later this year on animals before the large scale 500 animal trial at the end of the year.

 Andy Mukherji and his team at Michael Buck IP have been advising Ceres Tag on their intellectual property rights and protection for the last three years and Ceres Tag has filed a number of Australian and international patents, designs and trade marks.